coopTilleuls/easyadmin-mercure-demo/README.md

 The port can change if `8000` is already used.

+## Reset

+To reinitialize the database you can run:

+    make db-init

-## Stop the Docker containers and the web server
+## Stop the Docker containers and the Symfony web server

     make stop